-If a required non-citizen household member is unwilling to provide proof of their immigration/non-citizen status the entire household will be denied.
+If a required non-citizen household If a required non-citizen household member is unwilling to provide proof of member is unwilling or unable to provide their immigration/non-citizen status the entire household will be denied.

 Exception: If documentation was not requested at least ten (10) days prior to the case processing deadline and the noncitizen is otherwise eligible, assistance is approved without proof of immigration status.
 If the member fails to provide proof after approval, the entire case is terminated.